 - Credit Rating.
 Your first bankruptcy remains on your credit report for 6 years after you complete the bankruptcy process.
 In addition, debts erased by the bankruptcy will show an R9 credit rating to indicate to prospective lenders that the debt was written off by your bankruptcy.
 Your credit can be rebuilt after bankruptcy, but it won’t happen overnight.

 - Assets.
-In Ontario, bankrupts are allowed to keep an automobile worth less than $5,650, clothing and apparel worth less than $5,650, furniture and appliances worth less than $11,300, and tools of the trade worth less than $11,300.
+In Ontario, bankrupts are allowed to keep an automobile worth less than $7,117, unlimited necessary clothing and apparel, furniture and appliances worth less than $14,180, and tools of the trade worth less than $14,405.
 Even if your assets exceed these limits, arrangements to keep your assets can often be made with your Trustee.
 In addition, RRSP contributions made more than one year before the date of bankruptcy are also exempt.
 All other assets are assigned to your Trustee for the general benefit of your creditors.
 These assets would include your home, if it has positive equity, a second vehicle, camper, or investments to name a few.
 Where a bankrupt wishes to retain certain assets, payments can be made in lieu of turning the assets over to your Trustee.
 For example, a first time bankrupt without surplus income could pay $3,600 in cash instead of turning his $3,600 childhood Mustang over to his Trustee.

 - Credit Counselling.
 Every bankrupt must attend two free credit counselling sessions facilitated by a credit counsellor registered with Industry Canada.
 Issues such as budgeting, money management, and financial warning signs are discussed, but the sessions also provide time for questions and answers where the counsellor can share their experience to provide assistance and support.